irisstone/bestLDS/README.md

 # bestLDS
 This package provides code for a spectral method for estimating the system parameters of input-driven Bernoulli Linear Dynamical Systems (LDS) models and performing subsequent analysis of the estimates, as well as for using the estimates as initializations for LDS fitting using the Expectation Maximization (EM) algorithm.
 The estimator, called bestLDS (BErnoulli SpecTral Linear Dynamical System) is appropriate for applications to a wide variety binary time series data.

-The code can also be used to recreate all the figures in this paper.
+The code can also be used to recreate all the figures in Stone, Sagiv et al. (2023).

+Note that while some of the data associated with the paper is contained in the <code>data</code> folder, there are some omissions due to space constrains.
+To access all of the simulated and real data as well as the model fits associated with the analyses in the manuscript, see our [figshare page](https://figshare.com/articles/dataset/bestLDS_associated_data/23750670).

 ### Package Contents

 #### bestlds
+* baselines.py: support function for computing certain baseline comparisons shown in Figure 4
 * moments.py: functions for executing the moment conversion in bestLDS and as detailed in Subsection 3.3
 * simulate.py: functions for simulating data of various distributions, used throughout the paper
 * ssid.py: functions for executing subspace identification methods as detailed in Subsection 3.2